devsavage/boxes/README.md

 # boxes
 A simple game built in java.

+No idea what it will be, just an experiment.